BibGuru Chicago Citation Generator

 Aside from the use of numbered footnotes vs. parenthetical citations in-text, the two systems share a similar style.
 If you are not sure which system to use in your paper, ask your instructor.
 Using the correct system can have a great impact on your grade, so be sure clarify that before starting with your paper.

-How to cite in the notes and bibliography system?
+How to cite in the notes and bibliography system

 Instead of naming the authors in the text, which can be distracting to the reader, numbers are used to denote citations in the notes and bibliography system.
 These numbers in the text are linked to a full reference in footnotes or endnotes and in your bibliography.
 Cited publications are numbered in the order in which they are first referred to in the text.
 Please make sure to follow the rules below when citing in this system: